Canon 1D Mark II vs T7i

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II does not offer wifi capability.
+In contrast, the 1D Mark II does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Canon T7i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark II:

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.51x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (8.3 vs 6 flaps/sec) to capture the decisive moment.